DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 It’s exactly a challenge for me cause I’m not only unfamiliar with Solidity, but also have few experience in writing English articles.
 However, I appreciate one sentence recently: If there are two ways to growth you can choose, always choose the one that’s harder, that's the direct way to get over it.

 This training camp can force myself to take Solidity and English writing tasks and face them directly, and it’s also a good opportunity to observe my own solutions and mindset in the face of difficulties and fears.
-I enjoy it very much.
+Though I want to quit many times today, I'm sticking with it.
 It's a good begining.

 <!-- Content_END -->